dev-collab-org/on-chain-file-interface/README.md

 ## Background:

-The trend of creating NFTs where the file which is the object of the token is generated partially or completely on-chain has resulted in a variety of methods of producing files from smart contracts.
-This repository is intended to craft a proposal that improves the ecosystem of on-chain file generation by establishing a standard interface for returning files in chunks.
+The popularity of on-chain NFTs has resulted in many non-standard interfaces for fetching files from smart contracts and one non-optimal standard interface (base64 json as data tokenUri).
+This repository is intended to craft an interface that improves the ecosystem of on-chain file generation by standardizing it and enabling file generation to be done in chunks.
+Note that the interface is not only for NFTs, ERC 721, or ERC 1155 or any other existing standard.
+It can be used in any type of contract.

+## Benefits:

 Widespread adoption of a standard would lead to a sudden leap in the capabilities of the on-chain file generation community.
-For example, this will allow for future generative contracts to remix source files on-chain and generate new outputs, for on-chain files to be combined into larger works, and allows a whole new category of client applications to be built which access file resources directly from the blockchain.
+For example, this will allow for future generative contracts to remix files from other on-chain contracts and generate new outputs.
+A chunked interface will also allow generation of large files on-chain.

 ## Summary: